Eschatologue/CM_wiki/docs/class/artificer/index.md

 ## Level 3: The Right Tool for the Job

 You've learned how to produce exactly the tool you need: with thieves' tools or artisan's tools in hand, you can magically create one set of artisan's tools in an unoccupied space within 5 feet of you.
-This creation requires 1 hour of uninterrupted work, which can coincide with a short or long rest.
+This creation requires 1 hour of uninterrupted work, which can coincide with a Short Rest or Long Rest.
 Though the product of magic, the tools are nonmagical, and they vanish when you use this feature again.

 ## Level 4: Ability Score Improvement